hashicorp/otto/website/README.md

-# Nomad Website
+# Otto Website

-This subdirectory contains the entire source for the [Nomad Website](https://nomadproject.io/).
+This subdirectory contains the entire source for the [Otto Website](https://ottoproject.io/).
 This is a [Middleman](http://middlemanapp.com) project, which builds a static site from these source files.